karolinvalaszkai/blobify/README.md

 # Blobify
 ## Project description

-Blobify is a Spotify-powered web application that previews songs from four different popular playlists in an unique and interactive way.
-Songs are presented as 2D animated blobs whose attributes depend on actual acoustical features such as energy, tempo and key.
-Dragging a blob and dropping it in a specific area of the screen adds it to a custom collection, where all the user's favourite songs are stored.
+Blobify is a Spotify-powered web application for exploring music playlist through a visual representation of the song's energy, tempo and key.

+Songs are presented as 2D animated blobs whose attributes depend on the [audio features](https://developer.spotify.com/documentation/web-api/reference/tracks/get-several-audio-features) energy, tempo and key.
+Dragging a blob and dropping it in a specific area of the screen adds it to a custom collection, where all the user's favorite songs are stored.
 Upon opening up the collection, they are presented as a table with different attributes.

 ## Project status